kristofferlarberg/kristofferlarberg/README.md

 ### Hej!

-I’m a Stockholm based developer who likes building interfaces and handling data for services made to play a vital role in people’s lives.
+I’m a Stockholm based developer who likes building interfaces and functionality for services that play a vital role in people’s lives.